What’s Texas Child Custody Like

 That way both parents are very closely involved in the child’s life, and that’s really what a child needs.
 So that’s why Texas law has been structured that way.

-Vonda Covington and Jamie Zand are very familiar with the courts and the judges in Fort Bend County.
-Based on the facts of your situation, they can help you understand the likely outcome if a judge decides your child custody issues.
-They can also help you evaluate other options you may have to reach agreement with your spouse on child custody.
-Call us at 281-762-0578 or send us an email using our contact form.
+Vonda Covington is very familiar with the courts and the judges in Fort Bend County.
+Based on the facts of your situation, she can help you understand the likely outcome if a judge decides your child custody issues.
+She can also help you evaluate other options you may have to reach an agreement with your spouse on child custody.
+Call us at 281-762-0578.

 You may be interested in Vonda’s video talking about explaining divorce to your children.